Jorixon/JASM/README.md

 JASM is a skin manager for a certain game.
 Made using WinUI 3 with WinAppSDK.
 I made this for fun, for myself and to learn WinUI, but it kinda took off over time.

-There may be some "GIMI-ModManager" references throughout the app, that is what I originally called this project.
-I'll change them eventually.

 Download link and images are also available over at [GameBanana](https://gamebanana.com/tools/14574)